BernStrom/vibez/README.md

 👉&nbsp; **[Live Preview](https://vibez-bernstrom.vercel.app/ 'VIBEZ')**

-Vibez is an music platform website with base features that are commonly seen in modern-day sharing platforms, such as users are able to either register for a new account or login to an existing one with uploading music files and comment features made available to only successfully-authenticated registered users.
+Vibez is a music platform website with base features that are commonly seen in modern-day sharing platforms, such as users are able to either register for a new account or login to an existing one with uploading music files and comment features made available to only successfully-authenticated registered users.

 FYI: _**If you would like to try out the application but do not wish to manually sign up for an account, you can use the provided test account below.**_